 We all know rice to be that basic ingredient everyone has on hand at home that’s adaptable to just about any occasion.
 Have you ever stopped to think about just how much of a staple it is in so many different cuisines?

 From typical family dishes that you grew up with to the most sophisticated risotto or sushi, rice never lets you down.
 However, sometimes it is so versatile and simple to cook that it can be hard to wrap your head around where to begin and how to make it taste good at home!
 Maybe you feel like you can never quite make rice like that one family member, you don’t know how to calculate the right amount of water and broth to rice or how long it should be boiling.

 Rice can be tricky but it doesn’t have to be.
 That’s why we put together this ultimate guide to cooking rice perfectly, every time.
-Explore with new rice dishes and experience the joys of spices, blends and meals you didn’t even know you could prepare.
+Explore new rice dishes and experience the joys of spices, blends, and meals you didn’t even know you could prepare.

 Which Rice Goes with What Recipe?